 Roseman University of Health Sciences College of Dental Medicine, Henderson Campus, uses a Pass/No Pass/Incomplete ("P"/"NP"/"I") system of recording resident achievement.
 The faculty and administration of Roseman University of Health Sciences has set the standard of achievement for each resident at 90%.
 Therefore, in order to receive a "P", a resident must achieve a score of 90% in each specific curriculum block (see Resident Assessment Policy below).
 If a resident does not achieve 90%, then he or she must remediate that portion of the curriculum at a pre-designated time, be reassessed and achieve a level of 90%.
 Those residents that are required to remediate must also achieve a score of 90% in order to progress to the next academic year.
-A "NP" will appear on the resident's transcript until the assessment, a "I" will appear on the transcript until re-taken and the Block Director grants "P" status.
+A "NP" will appear on the resident's transcript until the assessment is successfully remediated.
+If the resident did not attend the block or assessment, a "I" will appear on the transcript until re-taken and the Block Director grants "P" status.